eecs280staff/tutorials/docs/setup_emacs.md

 ### macOS
 On Apple laptops, it's more ergonomic to map Command to Meta and Option to Super.
-Add this to your `init.el`.
+Add this to your `~/emacs.d/init.el`.
 ```elisp
 ;; macOS modifier keys
 (setq mac-command-modifier 'meta) ; Command == Meta